Hotstar is the leading streaming media & video-on-demand service in India with a user base of approx. 200 million users.

-To my knowledge this is the most intense concurrent traffic load on any service, surpassing Fortnite which clocked a load of 8.3 million concurrent players in recent past.
+To my knowledge this is the most intense concurrent traffic load on any service, surpassing Fortnite which clocked a load of 8.3 million concurrent players in the recent past.

 1. Technical Insights